MasterLex515/Openttd-dedicated-Server-Raspberry/README.md

 This creates/opens a seperate crontab-file.

-Enter the following to that file:
+Enter the following to that file: (pi-example-cron-file)

 ```SHELL=/bin/bash```